-Police identified New Mexico teenager Tuesday as the gunman who killed three senior citizens in a “purely random” attack before officers fatally shot him.
+Police identified a New Mexico teenager Tuesday as the gunman who killed three senior citizens in a “purely random” attack before officers fatally shot him.

 Beau Wilson, 18, was killed by Farmington police, who confronted him shortly after 11 a.m.
 Monday, Deputy Police Chief Kyle Dowdy told reporters.